If you have agreed to give a program for us, here are a few things you may want to know:

 - Schedule: We usually start the business part of the meeting about 12:45 in order to allow the featured speaker to begin his or her program by 1:00.
 You will have about 20–25 minutes for your program.
 Be aware that you must be finished by 1:30 or you will lose your audience!
 You may want to finish sooner than that to allow time for Q&A.

-- Equipment: If you have a PowerPoint presentation (or the like), we can provide a screen and a digital projector and powered cart, but you must supply the laptop.
+- Equipment: If you have a PowerPoint presentation or video, we can provide a screen and a digital projector and powered cart, but you must supply the laptop.
 If you have your own projector that you are comfortable with, feel free to bring it; our projector can occasionally be balky.

 - Displays and Handouts: We can provide limited display space for posters or artifacts (with advance notice, we may be able to arrange for more).
 If you bring brochures or other handouts to distribute to tables, be aware that 72 places (8 at each of 9 tables) are usually set (though if you put out that much literature, you will usually be able to pick up most of it at the end of your presentation).